jsk-ros-pkg/jsk_robot/jsk_denso_robot/README.md

 (send *ri* :state :potentio-vector)
 ```

-To open and close the gripper.
-You can use `:start-grasp` and `:stop-grasp`.
+To open and close the gripper, you can use `:start-grasp` and `:stop-grasp`.
 ```
 (send *ri* :stop-grasp)
 (send *ri* :start-grasp)